isabeau-bergeron/solfege/README.md

 App for practicing music reading

 This first version is pretty basic.
-You can practice reading notes on the F clef stave with a random note showing every 2.5 second.
+You can practice reading notes on the F or G clef stave with a random note showing every 2.5 second.

+Demo (G clef stave): http://solfege.zaboweb.com

 To build:
 ```